magicalbrad/thundertixGA4/index.md

 {% endraw %}

 #### Notes and Additional Options
 You can add tags to track additional ecommerce events.
-You can find sample code for an HTML tag to trigger a begin_checkout event when the cart is viewed here: (https://github.com/magicalbrad/thundertixGA4/blob/main/begin_checkout.js) It should be triggered on window load of the cart page.
+For example, you can find sample code for an HTML tag to trigger a begin_checkout event when the cart is viewed [here.](https://github.com/magicalbrad/thundertixGA4/blob/main/begin_checkout.js) (It is basically just a clone of the add payment info code with a different event.)
+It would be triggered on window load of the cart page.